 Registration, Evaluation, Authorization and Restriction of Chemicals

-In addition to our work to restrict the use of harmful substances, the European Union Regulation No 1907/2006 on the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) requires that any companies operating in the EU, including Sony, comply with various legal obligations, including informing customers about the use of ‘Substances of Very High Concern’ (SVHC), that are listed on the so-called ‘REACH Candidate List’, in our products.
+In addition to our work to restrict the use of harmful substances, the UK Regulations (SI 2019/758 & SI 2020/1577) on the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) requires that any companies operating in the UK, including Sony, comply with various legal obligations, including informing customers about the use of ‘Substances of Very High Concern’ (SVHC), that are listed on the so-¬called ‘Health and Safety Executive (HSE) candidate list’, in our products.